appsody/website/content/docs/stacks/build-and-test.md

 # Building and Testing Stacks

-Once you have created or updated a stack, use ```appsody stack package``` to build stack images and templates, and to generate an Appsody repository index you can use for local testing.
-To test your stack, you can use ```appsody stack validate``` which combines several operations (lint, package, test) for the specified stack.
-If you would like to learn more about the process for building, testing and releasing a stack, please see [Appsody Stacks Release Process](https://github.com/appsody/stacks/blob/master/RELEASE.md#appsody-stacks-release-process---technical-overview).
+After you create or update a stack, use ```appsody stack package``` to build stack images and templates, and to generate an Appsody repository index you can use for local testing.
+To test your stack, you can use ```appsody stack validate```, which combines several operations (lint, package, test) for the specified stack.
+To learn more about the process for building, testing and releasing a stack, see [Appsody Stacks Release Process](https://github.com/appsody/stacks/blob/master/RELEASE.md#appsody-stacks-release-process---technical-overview).

 ## Building a stack locally using the Appsody CLI